uxlfoundation/oneapi-construction-kit/doc/source/cl.md

                         void *user_data);
 ```

 Compile the program object.
-If the program was created from source ComputeAorta
+If the program was created from source oneAPI
-runs the clang compiler frontend at this point.
+Construction Kit runs the clang compiler frontend at this point.

 ### [clLinkProgram][clLinkProgram]